-Obligations come from structured regulatory logic.
+Register a BESS, a solar farm, or a trading desk.
 The engine identifies which standards apply to your asset type, market, and jurisdiction.
-Every mapping traces back to the source.
+Every mapping traces to the regulatory text.

-Every answer points to the specific section in the regulation.
+Every answer and every policy points to the specific regulatory section it implements.
 You read the actual text and verify it yourself.

-ERCOT vs PJM vs NIS2.
-Compare obligations across markets in a single question.
-For compliance teams, grid operators, and energy traders.
+ERCOT vs PJM vs NIS2 vs EU AI Act.
+Compare obligations and requirements across markets and frameworks in a single question.

 How it works